sotrh/learn-wgpu/docs/intermediate/tutorial11-normals/README.md

 });
 ```

-We'll need to actually load the normal map.
+We'll need to load the normal map.
 We'll do this in the loop where we create the materials in the `load_model()` function in `resources.rs`.

 ```rust
 // resources.rs